-Once you click finish, it will create a SharePoint hosted Add-in which has below structure.
+Once you click Finish, it will create a SharePoint hosted Add-in which has the structure like shown below.

 It's time to add the required site columns to the Travel Request Add-in project.

-Create a folder called "Site Columns", and add columns to it.
-To do that right click on the "Site Columns" folder and Click on Add -> New Item, the below screen will come up from that select Site column, enter column name and click on Add button.
+Create a folder called "Site Columns," and add columns to it.
+To do that right, click on the "Site Columns" folder and Click on Add -> New Item.
+The screen, like being shown below, will come up from that.
+Select Site column, enter column name and click on Add button.

-Below one is the default elements.xml file for the site columns created from the above step.
+The one below is the default elements.xml file for the site columns created from the above step.

 Check the Tools for SharePoint Online Development on how to use the SharePoint Client Browser tool.

-Once I connected to the tool, i can get the schema.xml details of each column i created.
+Once I connected to the tool, I can get the schema.xml details of each column I've created.
 In the next step, I will copy those details and update the elements.xml file of site columns.

-If I select one the column in the list, it shows all the properties of the column, but we are interested in schema.xml of that particular column.
+If I select one of the columns in the list, it shows all the properties of the column.
+We are interested in schema.xml of that particular column.

 Below file is the final elements.xml file for all the site columns we need for TravelRequest Add-in.

-To create a content type, right click on the "Content Types" Holder which has been created above step, click on Add -> New Item, the screen will come up from that select Content Type and enter the name of your content type and click Add.
+To create a content type, right click on the "Content Types" holder that has been created in the above step.
+Click on Add -> New Item, a screen will come up from that.
+Then, select Content Type, enter the name of your content type and click Add.